keyestudio/KS0085-Smart-Home-Kit/KS0085-Arduino.md

 However, if you are professional with Arduino.
 You can skip theses steps and assemble the smart home kit directly(there is assembly video in the folder)

-**Note: In this course, the interface of each sensor / module marked with (G,-, GND) indicates the negative pole, G is connected to G, - or GND of sensor shield or control board; “V” is positive pole and linked with V, VCC or 5V.**
+**Note: In this course, the interface of each sensor / module marked with (G,-, GND) indicates the negative pole, G is connected to G, - or GND of sensor shield or control board; “V” is positive pole and connected with V, VCC or 5V.**

 ### Project 1: LED Blink

 ![](media/48c1374daadaa5ff7efd6f0e8158a834.png)

-1.  **Description**
+**Description**

 We’ve installed the driver of Keyestudio V4.0 development board.